Personal time management is a familiar idea, but you’ll find it much more effective to manage your energy not your time.

 Perhaps you’re too drained to meet all your commitments at work, exhausted by the middle of the afternoon with a long list of ‘to do’s‘ in front of you.

-Or perhaps you’re too exhausted at the weekend to enjoy the time with your family.
+Or perhaps you’re too tired at the weekend to enjoy time with your family.

 Each dimension of energy has a core quality.
 Understanding this core quality is essential in order to develop effective strategies for boosting and focusing your energy.